ssudholt/phocnet/README.md

 You need to install all dependencies listed under prerequisites.
 Additionally, you need to compile the supplied Caffe Submodule.
 More information on how to compile Caffe can be found on the [Caffe Homepage](http://caffe.berkeleyvision.org/installation.html).

 ## Trained PHOCNets
 Trained PHOCNets for the four George Washington cross validation splits are available [here](http://patrec.cs.tu-dortmund.de/cms/en/home/Resources/index.html).
 They were trained using the files under the `experiment/gw` folder.
 Each PHOCNet file has a size of approx. 278 MB.
 Note that the unigrams in the predicted PHOC are sorted by ASCII value, resulting in the order `0123456789abcdefghijklmnopqrstuvwxyz`.
-Thus first 36 attributes in the predicted PHOC indicate the existance of the unigrams in the left part of the word image, starting at `0` and ending at `z`.
+Thus the first 36 attributes in the predicted PHOC indicate the existance of the unigrams in the left part of the word image, starting at `0` and ending at `z`.

 ## Usage
 You can either embed this code in your project and call the classes from there or use any auf the auxilliary scripts under the `tools` directory.